Uvishwanth/task-management-app/readme.md

 - run the client in server directory using command
     ```bash
     npm start
+- Ensure that the database must be created just look at `database.db` file create database and table at your local machine connect with database to your server check the connection.
+- To run the project `server.js` file must be run to run front end.
-- woolah! you can use this project for your personal use for task management
+- woolah! you can use this project for your personal use for task management you can also use it as personal use.

 ## Contributing
 Contributions are welcome!
 If you have ideas for improvement, found a bug, or want to contribute new features, please follow these steps: